algolia/instantsearch/docs/README.md

 ```

-From now on, we are able to use all Vue InstantSearch components in our templates throughout the whole application.
+From now on, you can use all Vue InstantSearch components in your templates throughout the whole application.

 ## Create your first search experience

-Let's now replace the default Vue logo with a simple search experience.
+You can now replace the default Vue logo with a simple search experience.

 Open the `src/App.vue` component, and replace the content between the `<template></template>` tags with the following: